CULTURAL ORGANISATIONS AND INDUSTRIES - 2017/8

 Thus, the summative assessment for this module consists of:

-· 2500 word research essay plus class participation, in which students demonstrate their ability to pose a research question and to answer it using library research that draws primarily on empirical work published in journals that students have identified, along with a variety of materials provided in the module.
-The students’ class participation, as based on worksheets completed each week, is included in the mark for this assessment.
+2500 word research essay, in which students demonstrate their ability to pose a research question and to answer it using library research that draws primarily on empirical work published in journals that students have identified, along with a variety of materials provided in the module.

 Formative assessment and feedback

-Students receive feedback within the seminars on their progress with the worksheet tasks, and also receive brief written feedback on the worksheets, and more detailed group-level feedback which is distributed via SurreyLearn.
+Students receive feedback within the seminars on their progress as seminar questions are responded to and discussed.
 The summative assessment in the first assignment also provides formative feedback which is directly relevant to the second summative assessment.

 Reading list for CULTURAL ORGANISATIONS AND INDUSTRIES : http://aspire.surrey.ac.uk/modules/soc3043